Hesher (film): Production

+and decided to tell a story about a metalhead (or "hesher") who befriends a family dealing with a tragic loss.
+The story was influenced by the death of one of his brothers.
+Another brother Morgan Susser served as Cinematographer.
+He sent the Natalie Portman who he had met while making a behind-the-scenes video on the set of Star Wars: Episode II – Attack of the Clones, and she signed on to play the female lead and as also work as producer for the first time.
+The story is credited to Brian Charles Frank who wrote a script called Hesher, about a group of teenage nerds that meet a heavy metal character who teaches them how to play music for a battle of the bands competition.
+Taking the title as inspiration Susser worked with David Michôd to write his own script with a different story.The lead character Hesher was inspired by former bass player Metallica Cliff Burton.
+Metallica allowed the film to use their logo font on the poster and their songs on the soundtrack.

+Australian actor Scott Ryan was cast as Hesher, and began rehearsals with Natalie Portman.
+John C. Reilly pulled out from the film and Hesher was recast with Joseph Gordon-Levitt taking on the role.

+At the Sundance Film Festival North Americann domestic distribution rights for the film were sold to Newmarket Films in a deal in the $1 million range.

 Reception

-Hesher received mixed reviews upon its release.
-Review aggregator Rotten Tomatoes reports that 55% of 78 film critics have given the film a positive review, with a rating average of 5.8 out of 10, and a consensus stating "It has a dark sense of humor and a refreshing lack of sentimentality, but like its title character, Hesher isn't really interested in going anywhere."
-Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 45 based on 26 reviews.
+On review aggregation website Rotten Tomatoes 55% of 78 film critics have given the film a positive review, with an average rating of 5.8 out of 10, and the site's consensus stating "It has a dark sense of humor and a refreshing lack of sentimentality, but like its title character, Hesher isn't really interested in going anywhere."
+On Metacritic, it has a weighted average score of 45 out of 100 based on 26 reviews, indicating "mixed or average" reviews.

 Peter Travers of Rolling Stone praised the film and Gordon-Levitt's performance, stating "So what if Hesher flies off its wobbly handles — it keeps springing funny and touching surprises.
 The performances are aces.
 Wilson makes Dad's emergence a subtle marvel.
 And even when the script edges Gordon-Levitt into Hallmark sentiment, you can't take your eyes off him."
-However, other critics, such as Roger Ebert of the Chicago Sun-Times gave the film more indifferent reviews.
-Ebert said, "Hesher assembles a group of characters who aren't sure why they're in the same movie together.
+Roger Ebert of the Chicago Sun-Times rated the film 2.5 out of 4, and wrote, "Hesher assembles a group of characters who aren't sure why they're in the same movie together.
 One by one, they have an attraction, but brought together, they're all elbows and angles."